 Interns rotate through the MICU at Hershey Medical center to get a foundation for critical care and to develop their procedural skills.
 As a second year resident you would rotate through the SICU to provide experience in managing critical trauma and surgical patients.
 As a third year resident you rotate through Pinnacle Health Systems - Harrisburg Hospital's MICU/SICU as the ICU senior, and manage your own medical and surgical patients under the direct guidance of the ICU attending.

-Do you do use simulation much during residency?
+How often do you use simulation during residency?

 Simulation is used extensively to help develop clinical skills, procedural competency and enhance teamwork and leadership abilities.
 The residency also promotes resident involvement in regional and national simulation competitions.